gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 Depending on the CMS you will also need to store the preview webhook URL.
 This might also be stored in the plugin extension configuration, but often is stored in a separate webhooks configuration.
 [Find out how to get that webhook url here](https://support.gatsbyjs.com/hc/en-us/articles/360052324394-Build-and-Preview-Webhooks)

+Both of these need to be user configurable in the CMS.

-NOTE: The Content Sync URL can be found in the same place as the webhook url.
+NOTE: The Content Sync URL can be found in the same place as the webhook url in the Gatsby Cloud site settings.

 ##### Building up the manifest id